Graph-aware Modeling of Brain Connectivity Networks: Introduction

-Another method called the sum of powered scores (SPU) test was proposed by \citet{Pan2014}.
-They first perform logistic regression with the binary group indicator as response and the individual's edge weights as explanatory variables.
-Then a score vector (the gradient of the log-likelihood) is obtained from the model and a weighted sum of its components is used as the test statistic, with $p$-values obtained by a permutation procedure.
-There are variants such as weighted SPU (SPUw) and adaptive SPU (aSPU); for a detailed review and comparisons, see \citep{Kim2014}.

-A more recent algorithm proposed by \citet{Narayan2015} does not use estimated networks or edge weights.
-Instead, it directly uses fMRI time series data to test the hypothesis that the probability of each edge is the same for the two populations. \citet{Narayan2016} extended this method, called $R^3$ (resampling, random penalization, and random effects) to testing any (discrete or continuous) covariate effects.
-To account for the variability inherent in the estimation of subject level networks, they used resampling and random penalization on the time series; random effect models were used to account for between and within subject variability.
+A more recent algorithm proposed by \citet{Narayan2015} directly uses fMRI time series to test the hypothesis that the probability of each edge is the same for the two populations. \citet{Narayan2016} extended this method, called $R^3$ (resampling, random penalization, and random effects), to testing any (discrete or continuous) covariate effects, using random effects to account for between- and within-subject variability.
+Mixed effects models generally have been gaining popularity for brain networks, because they allow for individual heterogeneity and provide a framework for testing covariate effects.
+For example, \citet{Sobel2014} use a linear mixed model for causal inference using fMRI time series data, though this work is not designed for two-sample inference.